DavidASmith/r-shiny-docker-renv/README.md

 ## Deploying to Microsoft Azure as a Web App

+Assuming you have already...

+- Got an Azure project you can work in.
+- Have created a resource group for the app.

 We can deploy the dockerised app to Azure as a Webapp by performing the following steps:

 1. Create a container registry to store the image of our app.